 During part of the narration, Olive makes fun of Demi Moore's British accent in The Scarlet Letter film by briefly putting on a Cockney accent.

-Olive does an imitation of a Southern Belle's accent when her mother jokingly tells her that Brandon has come to ask for her hand in marriage.
+Olive does an imitation of a Southern Belle's accent when her mother jokingly tells her that Brandon has come to ask for her hand in marriage (also in an accent).

 Chekhov's Skill: During the "Pocket Full Of Sunshine" montage, Olive is seen sewing.
 She later uses this skill to sluttify her wardrobe.